usmank06/Cognivo/Website/docs/features/FLOATING_CANVAS_TOOLBAR.md

 ## Overview

-The Floating Canvas Toolbar is a modern, minimal UI control system for the Noesis canvas editor.
+The Floating Canvas Toolbar is a modern, minimal UI control system for the Cognivo canvas editor.
 It replaces the previous full-width top toolbar with a sleek, floating toolbar that sits at the top-center of the canvas area.

 ## Features